Web Scraping with PHP Tutorial with Example Scripts (2025)

 IMDB HTML structure

 We can see straight away that we'll need a better tool than string functions and regular expressions here.
-Instead of a list with list items, we see nested <div>s.
+Inside a list with list items, we also see nested <div>s.
 There's no id="..." that we can use to jump to the relevant content.
 But worst of all: the birth year is either buried in the biography excerpt or not visible at all! 😱

 <?php